Speech and Debate

 The McKendree University speech and debate team is a nationally-ranked team that competes in intercollegiate tournaments across the nation.
 Our competitive focus is on parliamentary debate, Lincoln-Douglas debate, and individual events.

 McKendree is perennially among the top ten schools in parliamentary debate and is one of two schools in the nation to qualify four teams to the National Parliamentary Tournament of Excellence in each of the last three years, including the top-ranked team in the nation in 2010-2011.
 Parliamentary debate is a two-on-two debate event that involves a new topic for every round of competition.
-It emphasizes breadth of knowledge, public speaking, argumentation theory, and teamwork.
+It emphasizes breadth of knowledge, public speaking, logic, and teamwork.
 Parliamentary debate is distinct from other types of debate offered at the high school level, though many high school debaters have come to McKendree and have been very successful.
 However, many students have been successful with no previous high school debate background.

 The team also competes in Lincoln-Douglas debate and took 2nd place in Lincoln-Douglas at the National Forensic Association championship tournament in 2011.
 Lincoln-Douglas debate emphasizes research, depth of knowledge, public speaking, and organization.
 While it is structurally similar to Lincoln-Douglas debate in high school, it utilizes a policy resolution.
 Lincoln-Douglas debate at McKendree is growing and, like parliamentary debate, involves students who have high school experience and those who are new to debate.